 Arbitration is an alternative to using litigation as a method to resolve disputes.
 It was developed as a speedier, cheaper and less formal alternative although this is not always the case.
-Unlike litigation, the use of arbitration is only possible where the parties to the dispute agree (known as the arbitration agreement).
+Unlike litigation, the use of arbitration is only possible where the parties to the dispute agree to use this form of dispute resolution (known as the arbitration agreement).
+A contract may make provision that disputes should be resolved through arbitration rather than litigation.

 Like a court judgment, an arbitration award is final and binding on the parties.
 Essentially, it is a private-sector alternative to litigation, for the binding resolution of disputes by an independent third party.